caVeDevv/Evans_PW/README.md

-#Evans' Portfolio
+# Evans' Portfolio
--This portfolio website was created using fundamental web technologies: HTML, CSS, and JavaScript.
+- This portfolio website was created using fundamental web technologies: HTML, CSS, and JavaScript.
+-
--Bootstrap was used to ensure responsiveness across devices.
+- Bootstrap was used to ensure responsiveness across devices.

--The site showcases the owner's interests in machine learning and explores other related fields.
+- The site showcases the owner's interests in machine learning and explores other related fields.

--Feel free to visit the website here: Evans_PW Portfolio[https://evansmartai.netlify.app].
+- Feel free to visit the website here: https://evansmartai.netlify.app.